EvianMcKeown/PublicTransportJourneyPlanner/README.md

 - Efficient journey planning using the RAPTOR algorithm.
 - Django-based web backend for queries and routing.
 - Integration with GTFS data (`trips.txt`, `stop_times.txt`, etc.).
-- REST API endpoint to request journeys (source stop → destination stop).
+- REST API to request journeys (source stop → destination stop).
 - Filtering and cleaning scripts for GTFS preprocessing.

 ---